biqqles/dataclassy/README.md

 Returns True if `obj` is an instance of a data class as implemented in this module.

 #### `fields(dataclass, internals=False)`
-Return a dict of `dataclass`'s fields and their values. `internals` selects whether to include internal fields.
+Return a dict of `dataclass`'s fields and their types. `internals` selects whether to include internal fields. `dataclass` can be either a data class or an instance of a data class.

 A field is defined as a class-level variable with a [type annotation](https://docs.python.org/3/glossary.html#term-variable-annotation).
-This means that class variables and constants are not fields, assuming they do not have annotations as indicated above.
+Variables defined in the class without type annotations are completely excluded from dataclassy's consideration.
+Class variables and constants can therefore be indicated by the absence of type annotations.

+#### `values(dataclass, internals=False)`
+Return a dict of `dataclass`'s fields and their values. `internals` selects whether to include internal fields. `dataclass` must be an instance of a data class.

 #### `as_dict(dataclass dict_factory=dict)`
 Recursively create a dict of a dataclass instance's fields and their values.